-The “conventional commit” format encourages prefixing commit messages with keywords to give both humans and machines a quick idea of what’s affected:
+The “conventional commit” format advocates prefixing commit messages with keywords to give both humans and machines a quick idea of what’s affected:

 41e7be2 feat: notify user on new messages f3b33ab build: enable caching to decrease build times 7501fb2 fix(api): detect invalid query parameter f5baa4d docs: typo 06e851a perf(ui): optimize loading time

-What if you’re fixing a doc, or improving the build’s performance?
+And if you’re fixing a doc?
+Improving the build’s performance?

-Luckily, I found out that a few extra keystrokes are all you need to lower the burden on the writer and boost the value for the reader.
+Fortunately, a few extra keystrokes are all that’s need to lower the burden on the writer and boost the value for the reader.

 Meet the “-ilities”

-A more useful question you can ask about a change is: “What quality of the system does this change directly improve?” (“Directly” because everything, eventually, aims at improving end-user functionality, business profitability, and similar bottom lines, so those aren’t good descriptors at a local level.)
-A change to the front end might improve usability; one to the back end might improve observability; another to the API docs might improve understandability.
+A great question one can ask about a change is: “What quality of the system does this directly improve?” ^[“Directly” because everything, eventually, aims at improving end-user functionality, business profitability, and similar bottom lines, so those aren’t good descriptors at a local level.]
+A change to the front end might improve usability; one to the back end, observability; another to the docs, understandability.

 - (…two more pages)